 Joyce Meyer once said, “being negative only makes a difficult journey more difficult.
 You may be given a cactus, but you don’t have to sit on it.”

-So, turning negative thoughts or emotions into a positive one isn’t actually that hard.
+So, turning negative thoughts into positive one isn’t actually that hard.
+Same for emotions.
 Everything in life depends on how we choose to look at things, how to perceive them, depends on our state of mind (maturity) or our expectations.

 So here are some steps on how to turn negative feelings into positivity.